zfit/zfit/docs/tutorials/components/intro/model.rst

 Cacheable PDF
 ----------
 Your pdf can be cacheable now.
-:py:class:`zfit.models.cache.CacheablePDF` class makes methods :meth:`~zfit.pdf.BasePDF.pdf` and :meth:`~zfit.pdf.BasePDF.integrate` cacheable.
+:py:class:`zfit.models.cache.CachedPDF` class makes methods :meth:`~zfit.pdf.BasePDF.pdf` and :meth:`~zfit.pdf.BasePDF.integrate` cacheable.
-CacheablePDF will be useful in the case of composite pdfs when you want to fit only one of them, you can make another one cacheable so it's methods won't be recalculated when input arguments and pdf parameters stay the same.
+CachedPDF will be useful in the case of composite pdfs when you want to fit only one of them, you can make another one cacheable so it's methods won't be recalculated when input arguments and pdf parameters stay the same.